 (b) are suitable, having regard to any condition imposed as to the nature or extent of the entertainment required to be provided.

-[Section 43 amended by No. 73 of 2006 s.
+[Section 43 amended: No. 73 of 2006 s.
 107.]

 44. Casino liquor licence, effect and conditions of

 (1) Subject to this Act, a casino licence authorises the licensee, during permitted hours, to do either or both of the following —